samuelcyk/EASTrends/README.md

 Please see also https://gcrmn.net/2020-report/ for the global report from synthesising the regional data with global data in a global context.

 # Datasets
 All data within are shared by the coordinators through a data-sharing agreement for the purposes of this study.
-Please contact the author if you would like to access the data.
+Please contact the author who can direct you to or liaise with the various contributors if you would like to access the data.

 # Codes
 01_Country.R - Country data processing and models